 GeneCards Summary for MYH8 Gene

 MYH8 (Myosin, Heavy Chain 8, Skeletal Muscle, Perinatal) is a Protein Coding gene.
 Diseases associated with MYH8 include trismus-pseudocamptodactyly syndrome and carney complex variant.
-Among its related pathways are Cardiac conduction and Integrin Pathway.
+Among its related pathways are Tight junction and Actin Nucleation by ARP-WASP Complex.
 GO annotations related to this gene include ATPase activity and actin filament binding.
 An important paralog of this gene is MYH4.

 UniProtKB/Swiss-Prot Summary for MYH8 Gene